 Here are a few ideas an FTO can use to help recruits achieve acceptable written reports:

-Technology – Less than 20 years ago, distance learning was handled through the mail: A course was mailed to you, you studied the material, took a proctored exam locally and then mailed the course back.
+Less than 20 years ago, distance learning was handled exclusively through the mail: A course was mailed to you, you studied the material, took a proctored exam locally and then mailed the course back.
 That’s all changed.
 There are many on-line resources available to the recruit for improving his (or her) spelling and grammar skills.
-One of these resources is the iTunes® University.
+One of these resources is the iTunes University.

-At the time of this writing, a search for “English grammar” found 36 different classes on English composition and grammar topics.
-Any one of these courses may be just what a troubled recruit needs to improve his (or her) writing.
+At the time of this writing, a search for “English grammar” found dozens of different classes on English composition and grammar topics.
+Any of these courses may be just what a troubled recruit needs to improve his (or her) writing.

-Tutor – A recruit who is not able to write basic reports, and who is not showing signs of significant improvement, may need to seek out a tutor or an adult studies class.
-Department policies and union contracts may influence how this can be accomplished, but the field training program should be willing to assist the recruit in finding an outside tutor, if needed.
+A recruit who is not able to write basic reports, and who is not showing signs of significant improvement, may need to seek out a tutor or an adult studies class.
+Department policies and union contracts may influence how this can be accomplished, but the field training program should be willing to assist the recruit in finding an outside tutor if needed.
+Of course, any costs should be on them or the department – not the FTO.

 Driving Under the Influence (DUI), or drunk driving investigations are frequently difficult for new officers to learn.
 Each state has very specific laws and procedures related to the investigation and prosecution of these crimes.
 Learning all of the steps to a DUI investigation can be overwhelming.